awsdocs/amazon-redshift-management-guide/doc_source/data-api.md

 You can call the Data API using the AWS CLI\.

 The following examples use the AWS CLI to call the Data API\.
 To run the examples, edit the parameter values to match your environment\.
+In many of the examples a `cluster-identifier` is provided to run against a cluster\.
+When you run against a serverless workgroup, you provide a `workgroup-name` instead\.
 These examples demonstrate a few of the Data API operations\.
 For more information, see the *AWS CLI Command Reference*\.

 Commands in the following examples have been split and formatted for readability\.